Click here to download the full report.

 “High-frequency” buyers purchase so often that their actions account for a disproportionately large share of the illegal sex trade.
-About 25% of active buyers report purchasing weekly or monthly, and their transactions account for nearly 75% of the market.
+About 25% of active buyers report purchasing weekly or monthly, and their activity accounts for nearly 75% of market transactions.

 High-frequency buyers are more likely to have started at a young age and with the help or encouragement of others in their social networks.
 These people are far more likely than others to have had their first paid sex experience initiated by “a friend, colleague, group of friends, or family member,” typically by the time they turned 21.